UdayaShankarS/TCL-Scripting/README.md

 # TCL-Scripting
 Examples of the TCL Scripts for different purposes are provided here for your reference.
-     A lot of example scripts to learn and understand TCL scripting/Programing on various topics like
+     A lot of example scripts to learn and understand TCL scripting/Programing on various following topics are included.
 1. Strings
 2. Lists
 3. Array